dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ```go
     close(naturals)
 ```
 After a channel has been closed, any further send operations on it will panic.
 After the closed channel has been *drained*, that is, after the last sent element has been received, all subsequent receive operations will proceed without blocking but will yield a zero value.
-Closing the `naturals` channel above would cause the squarer’s loop to spin as it receives a never-ending stream of zero values, and to send these zeros to the printer.
+Closing the `naturals` channel above would cause the squarer's loop to spin as it receives a never-ending stream of zero values, and to send these zeros to the printer.

 There is no way to test directly whether a channel has been closed, but there is a variant of the receive operation that produces two results: the received channel element, plus a boolean value, conventionally called `ok`, which is true for a successful receive and false for a receive on a closed and drained channel.
-Using this feature, we can modify the squarer’s loop to stop when the `naturals` channel is drained and close the `squares` channel in turn.
+Using this feature, we can modify the squarer's loop to stop when the `naturals` channel is drained and close the `squares` channel in turn.
 ```go
     // Squarer
     go func() {